/

 Career Opportunities and Job Outlets

-For those looking to move up the engineering ladder in more hands-on positions, the Master of Engineering (M.Eng.) is the certification of choice.
-Project engineers typically work in the construction, manufacturing, or utility industries and are responsible for overseeing engineering projects.
+The Master of Engineering (M.Eng.) is the certification of choice for those looking to move up the engineering ladder in more hands-on positions.
+Project engineers typically work in the construction, manufacturing, or utility industries and oversee engineering projects.

 Master of Engineering (M.Eng.)

-Engineering Manager: Supervising a group of engineers in a business or industrial environment.
+Engineering Manager: Leads a team of engineers in business or industrial settings.

 Master of Science (M.S.) in Engineering